Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\System:EnumerateLocalUsers
 ```

-## 3.10.25.5 - Ensure 'Turn off app notifications on the lock screen' is set to 'Enabled'
+## 3.10.25.5 - 'Turn off app notifications on the lock screen' is set to 'Enabled'

 >[!NOTE]
 >This policy setting allows you to prevent app notifications from appearing on the lock